Triceps Brachi

 Action

-When looking at the long head’s origin and insertion, it is lengthened by shoulder flexion, as a result it optimizes the length-tension curve.
-The Long head can produce the most force when the shoulder is flexed.
+When looking at the long head’s origin and insertion, it is lengthened by shoulder flexion, as a result it optimizes the length-tension curve7.
+The Long head can produce the most force when the shoulder is flexed7.

 Adductor force couple